 Reopening the Workplace After COVID-19: A Checklist for Businesses

 The CTO team have done a sterling job supporting businesses during the Pandemic.
+Reopening the Workplace After COVID-19 is a welcome task.
 I, myself, have come back into the business this week on a Part-Time basis.
 I must admit it feels strange getting back to normal after an extended absence due to furlough.

 From a Technology perspective, returning to your establishment doesn’t necessarily mean you will be abandoning all of your WFH (Working From Home) set-ups.